seblegall/blog-scripts/README.md

 # Scripts from my blog

-This repository contains all the boilerplate, scripts and example I have created from blog posts.
+This repository contains all the boilerplates, scripts and examples I have created from blog posts.

 # List